Bboy9090/Bobbys_World_Tools/DEVICE_FLASHING_INTEGRATION.md

 **Hooks:**

-- `useFlashProgressSimulator()`: Simulates flash operations with realistic metrics
+- `useFlashProgressSimulator()`: Development-only progress simulation for UI work.
+Do not treat this as a real flash execution path.

 #### `FlashSpeedProfiler.tsx`